rtuhpc/hpc-platform/doc/galaxy.md

 # Galaxy portal
-Galaxy is an open platform for supporting data-intensive research with a focus on biomedical data (for example, genome, transcriptome, proteome) analyses.
-The analyses can be performed using graphical tools and hence could be easily used by non-bioinformaticians.
+Galaxy is an open platform for supporting data-intensive research focusing on biomedical, chemical, and general data analyses, including statistics, machine learning, and visualization tools.
+The analyses can be performed using a graphical environment and hence could be easily used by non-bioinformaticians.
 The RTU Galaxy instance is connected to the HPC cluster and serves as a web-based GUI to submit analyses to the cluster.

 The Galaxy interface is shown in the following figure.
 It is an example output of the sequencing quality control tool FastQC.
 ![](./images/galaxy.png)